 What is child neglect?

-A child’s home should be a safe, warm and nurturing.
+A child’s home should be safe, warm and nurturing.
 Sadly, it is estimated that 10% of children in the UK have experienced neglect.

-Child neglect usually occurs when an adult fails to meet a child’s basic needs.
+Child neglect cases usually occur when an adult fails to meet a child’s basic needs.
 A child suffering neglect may be left unsupervised and go hungry, be left unwashed or without clean clothing, or denied medical care or access to education.
 If the child did not receive the love and care that they need from their parents or carers they may suffer emotional or physical harm.